 The Warradjan Cultural Centre's opening hours are between 9am and 5pm daily.

 You should anticipate an hour to properly appreciate the centre.
 The centre also boasts a delightful gift shop, allowing visitors to purchase a cultural memento to take home with them.
-If you'd like additional information about the Warradjan Cultural Centre or would like to join a Kakadu tour which visits this unique place then please email or call Venture North on (08) 89275500.
+If you'd like additional information about the Warradjan Cultural Centre or would like to join a Kakadu tour from Darwin which visits this unique place then please email or call Venture North on (08) 89275500.